Western Scenic Wonders Aboard the Royal Scotsman

 As the train travels west, passing through Fort William, keep watch for the stunning views of Ben Nevis, at 1344m the UK's highest peak.
 Travelling by the side of Loch Eil you then pass Glenfinnan, with its impressive curved viaduct, and the hamlet of Lochailort, before turning north along the dramatic coastline to Arisaig.
 Alight here for a romantic walk along the beautiful Morar Sands, enjoying breathtaking views across the Sound of Sleat to the Isle of Skye and spectacular Cuillin Mountains.

 Back on board, lunch is served as the train retraces its route towards Fort William.
 Disembark here for a fascinating visit to historic Glenfinnan, where the Jacobite Rising began in 1745.
-You are joined by our Highlander, who brings to life stories of the great Scottish heroes.
-Afterwards, enjoy afternoon tea in the elegant drawing room at Inverlochy Castle Hotel before returning to Fort William.
+You are joined by your local guide, who brings to life stories of the great Scottish heroes.
+Afterwards, enjoy a cream tea in the elegant drawing room at Inverlochy Castle Hotel before returning to Fort William.

 For those who would prefer, a guided hike is available this afternoon (weather permitting).
 A mountain ranger will lead you through the scenic Nevis Gorge to the Steall Waterfall, the second highest in the UK.
 This is a moderate-grade, two-hour walk, which is steep, rocky and slippery in places, therefore requiring a reasonable level of fitness.
 Sturdy walking boots with a good tread and ankle support, a waterproof jacket and suitable trousers are essential.
 Walking boots and waterproofs can be provided, subject to availability.